Olympus E-M1 II vs Panasonic G1

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the G1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the G1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G1 was succeeded by the Panasonic G2.
+Both the E-M1 II and the G1 have been discontinued, but can regularly be found used on eBay.
+The G1 was replaced by the Panasonic G2, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.